CFT-HY/HILA/README.md

 ~~~

-- The method `p.get()` above deduces the type to be read in from the expected return value.
+- The method `input::get()` above deduces the type to be
-  The order is fixed, the items (lines) cannot be swapped (TODO: should this be allowed?).
+  read in from the expected return value.
+The order is fixed, the items (lines)
+  cannot be swapped (TODO: should this be allowed?).
-  If an error occurs, program exits with an error message.
+  If an error occurs (wrong keys or values), program exits with an error message.

-- Because the order is fixed, the keys don't carry information for the program.
+- Because the order is fixed, the keys don't really carry information for the program.
 However, they
   help to ensure that the values are as intended.

-- Input method `get()` broadcasts the read-in values to all nodes.
+- The method `input::get()` broadcasts the values to all nodes.
 They have to be called by
   all nodes simultaneously.

 - Method `input::get_value()` has more options for synchronization and error returns.
 See